What Do Bed Bug Larvae Look Like?

 What are the physical characteristics of bed bug nymphs?

-Bed bug nymphs, oftentimes referred to as larvae, are approximately 1.5mm long and are usually translucent or whitish-yellow in color.
+Due to its tiny size and light color, a bedbug nymph or larvae is often overlooked during inspections.
 They display a flattened body similar to that of adult bugs, and are equipped with six legs and a pair of antennae.

 What color are bed bug nymphs?